Budapestby VisitCity Guides

 Safety and Practical Considerations

-The district's central location and tourist-friendly atmosphere contribute to its overall security.
-Police presence is noticeable around major cultural venues and transportation hubs, particularly during theater performances and special events.
+The central location and tourist-friendly atmosphere help with security overall.
+We noticed police around the major cultural venues and transportation hubs, especially during theater performances and special events.

 Well-lit urban street at night with historic buildings and street lamps illuminating empty sidewalks